August 1st, 2012 Last Updated on: February 28th, 2022

 These Tribes are recognized by individual State Legislatures.
 This is done through an Act of a State General Assembly Legislature and can be a continuous legal relationship binding between the Tribe and the State Government.

 This is the Certificate of Degree of Indian Blood.
-This unique document is official United States paperwork that certifies a person possess a certain amount of Native American blood of a Federally Recognized American Indian Tribe.
+This unique document is official United States paperwork that certifies a person possesses a certain amount of Native American blood of a Federally Recognized American Indian Tribe.
 It is issued by the Bureau of Indian Affairs.
 It is not a birth certificate as many think or believe.
 One must apply for this by providing a full genealogy and other supporting documents showing direct Native American Ancestry from one or both parents from an enrolled Native American on the Dawes Rolls.

-The CDIB is rather controversial for both Federally Recognized Tribes, State Recognized Tribes and non-Recognized Tribes.
-The degree of blood is usually the most controversial aspect because the factors is based solely on previous enrollment of relative and has nothing to do with the science element of how much Indian Blood one may have.
+The CDIB is rather controversial for both Federally Recognized Tribes, State Recognized Tribes, and non-Recognized Tribes.
+The degree of blood is usually the most controversial aspect because the factors are based solely on previous enrollment of relative and have nothing to do with the science element of how much Indian Blood one may have.

 The Author is not sure of how to explain what is or is not Native American or what is or what is not being a Native American.
-But there are some things it is not limited to as many say: ancestry, beliefs, civilization, culture, customs, ethnicity, heritage, history, humanities, legality, philosophy, principles, race, religion, spirit, thoughts, traditions, values, or other.
+But there are some things it is not limited to as many says: ancestry, beliefs, civilization, culture, customs, ethnicity, heritage, history, humanities, legality, philosophy, principles, race, religion, spirit, thoughts, traditions, values, or other.

-It is all that and so much more that for many Native Americans it almost impossible to express in mere words.
+It is all that and so much more than for many Native Americans it almost impossible to express in mere words.

 Are you Native American?